 Categories

 You will learn the minimal but most useful tools for exploring datasets using pandas and then be gently introduced to neural networks.
 You will also learn various architectures such as Convolution Neural Networks (CNN), Recurrent Neural Networks (RNN), transformer-based models, etc., and apply them to real-world textual and image datasets.

 Please register using this Google form to save your seat.
 It is highly recommended to attend the workshop in person as you will be coding in groups and participating in discussions, but there is an option to join remotely via Zoom.
 The Zoom link and the recordings for each session will be shared with the registered participants.
-Please have a look here for more information, including the topics to be covered.
 You are free to attend some of the sessions while skipping others if you are already familiar with certain topics.

+Categories